okunator/cellseg_models.pytorch/README.md

 - 5 cell/nuclei instance segmentation models and more to come.
 - Open source datasets for training and benchmarking.
 - Pre-trained backbones/encoders from the [timm](https://github.com/huggingface/pytorch-image-models) library.
+- Pre-trained transformer backbones like [DinoV2](https://arxiv.org/abs/2304.07193) and [SAM](https://ai.facebook.com/research/publications/segment-anything/).
-- All the architectures can be augmented to **panoptic segmentation**.
+- All the architectures can be augmented to [panoptic segmentation](https://arxiv.org/abs/1801.00868).
-- A lot of flexibility to modify the components of the model architectures.
+- Flexibility to modify the components of the model architectures.
 - Sliding window inference for large images.
 - Multi-GPU inference.
 - Popular training losses and benchmarking metrics.
 - Benchmarking utilities both for model latency & segmentation performance.
-- Regularization techniques to tackle batch effects/domain shifts.
+- Regularization techniques to tackle batch effects/domain shifts such as [Strong Augment](https://arxiv.org/abs/2206.15274), [Spectral decpupling](ttps://arxiv.org/abs/2011.09468), [Label smoothing](https://arxiv.org/abs/1512.00567).
 - Ability to add transformers to the decoder layers.
 - Example notebooks to train models with [lightning](https://lightning.ai/docs/pytorch/latest/) or [accelerate](https://huggingface.co/docs/accelerate/index).